 It’s harder and harder to get survey responses these days – people are “surveyed-out.”
 One of the advantages of using the NPS survey is its short, three-question format.
-It allows respondents to say what they want to say and submit quickly.
-The qualitative questions provide necessary context for the quantitative question (the 0–10 ranking), so include all three questions unless your team has a very good reason not to.
+It allows respondents to say what they want to say and submit quickly for the best feedback.
+The Net Promoter qualitative questions provide the necessary context to understand the quantitative question (the 0–10 ranking), so include all three questions unless your team has a very good reason not to.

 Step 3: Implement the Survey

 In Bain’s Net Promoter system, they recommend a very short cycle of surveying, reviewing, learning, and acting.
 Rather than surveying people once a year or once a quarter, the system’s simplicity lends itself to constant monitoring.
 Determine the frequency and volume for the survey: Will it go to every customer in every interaction, to a percentage of customers selected at random, or some other increment?
 Set a timeline or duration to maintain this so that comparing results over time provides statistically significant data.

 Step 4: Analyze the Results

 Best practices for analyzing surveys like the Net Promoter Score include using a software tool to automate the scoring.
 What’s most important when using the Net Promoter Score process is to look carefully at the results for exactly what customers are identifying as positive and negative contributors to their experiences.
 (See this article for details on how to analyze the results manually or using an automated tool.)

 The only way to improve a customer’s experience and their loyalty is to address the weaknesses they report and continue to offer the things they appreciate most.
 For every cycle, after inviting responses to the survey and analyzing the results, teams need to create an action plan and act on the drivers of dissatisfaction that emerge from this process.